Pioneer and Military Memorial Park: National Register of Historic Places

 The Smurthwaite House was listed in the National Register of Historic Places on May 17, 2001, NRHP reference number 01000479.
 Historic Significance: Architecture/Engineering; Area of Significance: Architecture.
 The Pioneer Military and Memorial Park was designated as historical and listed in the National Register of Historic Places on February 1, 2007, NRHP reference number 06001317.
 According to the National Register, the "Periods of Significance" are from 1850 to 1924.

 Notable interments

-Every year "Historic Cemetery Walking" tours, sponsored by the Pioneers’ Cemetery Association, are held.
+Guided and self-tours are available at Pioneer and Military Park.
 Among the notable burials included in the tours are the following: